basbaccarne/xp0screen/README.md

   sudo systemctl start expo.service
   ```

-* If you want to restart the scrit:
+* If you want to restart the script:
   ```console
   sudo systemctl restart expo.service
   ```